Guidance

 The family group conference considers and agrees (or not) to restorative justice actions being included in the plan.

-The youth justice coordinator reminds the conference that, when considering those actions, they must be weighed against the 4 primary considerations for all youth justice practice including family group conferences:
+The youth justice coordinator reminds the conference that, when considering those actions, they must be weighed against the 4 primary considerations for all youth justice practice, including family group conferences:

-- the public interest (which includes public safety) and
+- the public interest (which includes public safety), and

-- the interests of any victims and
+- the interests of any victims, and

-Objects – section 4A(2) of Oranga Tamariki Act 1989
+Section 4A(2) of the Oranga Tamariki Act 1989

-Principles – section 208 of Oranga Tamariki Act 1989
+Principles – section 208 of the Oranga Tamariki Act 1989

 3 Include any agreed actions in the plan